TalhaSheikh-dev/Medical-Store-Management-System/README.md

 The next file is the Plus.sqlite file.
 This is the database of the software and all the data is stored in this file.
 Through this file we can restore and backup data if we want to.

 # THe modules inside the software
-##Product Module
+## Product Module
--Add product
+- Add product
--Delete Product
+- Delete Product
--Search Product
+- Search Product
--View all Product
+- View all Product
--Check Stock
+- Check Stock

 ## Purchase Module